 Delivery / Lead-Time / Inventory

-- Suppliers should strive for 100% on-time delivery (on the date identified in our purchase order, statement of work, or other method such as Kanban) per our routing guides where applicable.
+- Suppliers should strive for 100% on-time delivery to the required date identified on our purchase order, release, statement of work, or other scheduling method such as Market Rate of Demand (MRD), or Kanban.
+Suppliers should ship per our routing guides where applicable.

-- Suppliers should seek ways to reduce lead times, consistent with ITW’s core business process of producing to a market rate of demand (MRD).
+- Suppliers should seek ways to reduce lead times, consistent with ITW’s core business process of producing to an MRD.
 Decreasing lead times and being more nimble is important to ITW’s overall success and customer satisfaction.

-- Suppliers should seek out inventory reduction opportunities in their own operations, as well as in ITW’s integrated supply chain.
-This may include the following:
+- Suppliers should seek out inventory reduction opportunities in their own operations, as well as in ITW’s integrated supply chain, which may include the following: